kashgarg/QuizMe/README.md

 #### **What will this application do?**
-This application will allow you to create flashcards and organize them into decks.
-The application will let you enter information about the question and answer of each flashcard, as well as the name of the deck.
+This application will allow you to create flashcards and organize them into sets.
+The application will let you enter information about the question and answer of each flashcard, as well as the name of the set.
 The application will allow you to quiz yourself by being presented the question side of the flashcard and have a space for you to input the answer.